 Tracking IP address

-There are two methods to set the client IP address in Tracking API.
+The following methods set the client IP address in Tracking API.

 Tracking IP address in batch requests

-You can set the IP address in RemoteAddress property for each individual track event, which will override the value set in the header.
+You can set the IP address in remoteAddress for each individual track event, which overrides the value set in the header.
 The same behavior applies to batch requests.
 Therefore, you can set the IP address for individual track events in the batch requests, instead of having one IP address for all the track events in the header.

 TrackID provides a way to define TrackEvent uniqueness on a specific ClientID and Scope, regardless of other values.
-This means that if two TrackEvents have the same TrackID, ClientID and Scope, they will be treated as equal.
+This means that if two TrackEvents have the same TrackID, ClientID and Scope, they are treated as equal.

-If TrackID is duplicated, the TrackEvent is skipped from processing silently, meaning no error messages will inform the user.
+- If TrackID is duplicated, the TrackEvent is skipped from processing silently; no error messages will inform the user.